-During the 11-year period from FY 2019 through FY 2029, toll revenue on the Suncoast Parkway is projected to reach \$38 million, up from approximately \$29 million in FY 2019.
-A higher toll revenue growth in FY 2019 reflects recovery from the revenue loss due to Hurricane Irma in the preceding year as discussed in section 3.4.
-The decline in revenue growth in FY 2020 is due to the impacts from the implementation of AET on this facility, and the corresponding timing delay in toll collection from TOLL-BY-PLATE® customers.
+During the 11-year period from FY 2020 through FY 2030, toll revenue on the Suncoast Parkway is projected to reach nearly \$38 million, up from approximately \$29 million in FY 2019.
+The decline in revenue growth in FY 2021 is due to the impacts from the implementation of AET on this facility, and the corresponding timing delay in toll collection from TOLL-BY-PLATE[®] customers.
 These projections are from a gross revenue perspective and do not reflect the resulting cost savings and operational efficiencies of AET conversion.
-The projections are higher than the toll revenue forecast included in the last issued Traffic and Earnings Report due to the improving economy in Florida, the declining unemployment rates, and the resulting growth in both car and truck traffic on the Turnpike.
+The projections are similar to the toll revenue forecast included in the last issued Traffic and Earnings Report due to a net impact of higher traffic and revenue growth offset by not indexing toll rates to CPI until FY 2021, as previously mentioned.